rollchains/spawn/docs/versioned_docs/version-v0.50.x/02-build-your-application/04-cli.md

 # Command Line Client

-Using the Cosmos-SDKs AutoCLI, you will easily set up the CLI client for transactions and queries.
+Using the AutoCLI, you will easily set up the CLI client for transactions and queries.

 ### Query